The Signs of a Fake Friend Aren't Always Obvious

 If your friend can't handle that you changed religions or political affiliations, they were never a real friend to begin with.
 They didn't like you for you; they liked you because you agreed with each other about something.

 Sometimes the disagreements don't even need to be about anything important like your religion or life philosophy.
-Sometimes it's simply as stupid as getting into an argument about who owes whom 5 bucks.
+Sometimes it's simply as stupid as getting into an argument about who owes whom five bucks.

-If someone you know doesn't care about your feelings and ditches you as soon as you seem boring, then this is a sign of a fake friend.
+If someone you know doesn't care about your feelings and ditches you as soon as you seem boring, then this is a sign that they're a fake friend.
 They are just using you for some company, but will jump ship when something "better" comes along.

-6) Your Friend Always Seems to Want Something From You
+6. Fake Friends Always Seem to Want Something From You

-Can you never shake the feeling that your friend only hangs around because they want something?
+Do you feel that your friend only hangs around because they want something from you?